kutukvpavel/pio_platform_k1921vk/README.md

-This fork enable the use of alternative JTAG programmers for K19xxVx035 boards, like:
+This fork enables the use of alternative JTAG programmers for K19xxVx035 boards, like:
  - Altera USB blaster
  - FTDI-based